This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 This does not need to be formal or ritualistic.
 A simple internal statement is enough.
 Something like: I release what is not mine.
 That interaction is complete and I am returning to myself.
 Whatever I picked up that does not belong to me I am letting it go now.

+The specificity matters less than the genuineness.
+You are telling your inner awareness clearly — this borrowed state does not need to stay.
+It was never yours to keep.
+Releasing it is both appropriate and safe.
 Some people find it helpful to accompany this intention with a physical gesture — brushing their hands down their arms as if clearing something away, or shaking their hands loosely for a few seconds.
-The physical action reinforces the internal intention and gives the nervous system an additional signal that something is being released.
+The physical action reinforces the internal intention and gives your energy field an additional signal that something is being released.

 Step 5 — Reestablish Your Own Energy